Pierre Paul Royer-Collard: Career

 At the outbreak of the French Revolution, to which he was passionately sympathetic, he was practising at the Parisian bar.
 He was returned by his section, the Island of Saint-Louis, to the Commune, of which he was secretary from 1790 to 1792.
 After the revolution of 10 August in that year he was replaced by Jean-Lambert Tallien.

 His sympathies were now with the Gironde, and after the insurrection of the 12th Prairial (31 May 1793) his life was in danger.
 He returned to Sompuis, and was saved from arrest possibly by the protection of Georges Danton and in some degree by his mother's influence on the local commissary of the Convention.
-In 1797 he was returned by his départment (Marne) to the Council of the Five Hundred, where he allied himself especially with Camille Jordan.
+In 1797 he was returned by his department (Marne) to the Council of the Five Hundred, where he allied himself especially with Camille Jordan.
 He made a well-regarded speech in the council in defence of the principles of religious liberty, but the Coup of 18 Fructidor (4 September 1797) drove him back into private life.

-It was at this period that he developed his legitimist opinions and entered into communication with the comte de Provence (later Louis XVIII of France).
-He was the ruling spirit in the small committee formed in Paris to help forward a Restoration independent of the comte d'Artois and his party; but with the establishment of the Consulate he saw the prospects of the monarchy were temporarily hopeless, and the members of the committee resigned.
+It was at this period that he developed his legitimist opinions and entered into communication with the Comte de Provence (Louis XVIII).
+He was the ruling spirit in the small committee formed in Paris to help forward a Restoration independent of the Comte d'Artois and his party; but with the establishment of the Consulate he saw the prospects of the monarchy were temporarily hopeless, and the members of the committee resigned.
 From that time until the Restoration Royer-Collard devoted himself exclusively to the study of philosophy.
 He derived his opposition to the philosophy of Étienne Bonnot de Condillac chiefly from the study of René Descartes and his followers, and from his early veneration for the fathers of Port-Royal.
 He was occupied with developing a system to provide a moral and political education consonant with his view of the needs of France.
 From 1811 to 1814 he lectured at the Sorbonne.
+He was strongly influenced by the Scottish philosopher Thomas Reid, and in 1811-12 he lectured on Reid at the École Normale.